© Pint of Science, 2019. All rights reserved.

 Jim Stevens (Lecturer)

-Climate change increases the interactions of carbon, heat and drought which are difficult for plants to navigate.
-We can identify two coping mechanisms called the ‘growth (business as usual)’ or ‘value (risk adverse)’ strategies, as used in financial models.
+Humans seem hard-wired to adopt one of two strategies about the future: the ‘growth (go for broke!)’ or ‘value (safety first)’ strategies.
 Most crop species adopt a ‘growth’ strategy.
-With the complex outcomes of rising CO2, will the ‘value’ strategy become more useful?
-The value strategy implies lower yields.
+With the threat of greater drought even in the UK, will the ‘value’ strategy become more useful?
+The value strategy implies lower crop yields.
 What does that mean for global food supplies?
-This talk will discuss what observing financial markets can tell us about crop yields under an ever variable climate.
+This talk will discuss what observing human behaviour can tell us about crop yields under an ever variable climate.

 What Will Happen to our Crops in a Hotter Planet?